filecoin-project/specs/content/docs/impl/storage_provider.md

 ## Piece Commitment

-TODO: check if this section is not already repeated

-A piece commitment (`CommP`) is a commitment to a file that a client wants to store in Filecoin.
-A client MUST store `CommP` in order to check the integrity of a stored file for future retrieval and MUST include it in the deal when proposing it to a miner.

-### CommP
+### commP

-`CommP` is the root hash of a piece that a clients wants to store in Filecoin and it is generated on using `RepHash` (as described in TODO) on some raw data that respects the Storage Formats.
+A piece commitment (`commP`) is the root hash of a piece that a client wants to store in Filecoin.
+It is generated using `RepHash` (as described in [Proof-of-Replication](zigzag-porep.md)) on some raw data which has been zero-padded to a multiple of 127 bytes, then preprocessed yielding `Fr32 padded` data which is a multiple of 128 bytes.